 Let's say you've got an interview.
 Here's some very quick interview advice that helped me break into the BBC.

 Know as much as you can about the employer.
-Understand what their needs are.
-Understand what their problems are.
+Understand their needs and problems.
 What are the needs of the industry?
 How can you help the company meet these requirements?
 Educate your employer.
 Show them how you will assist them.
-Focus on the company's needs and be their solution.
+Focus on the company's needs and be their solution to their problems.

 Showcase an image of stability.
 They'll want employees who'll stick around.
 Speak with enthusiasm about the company's mission.
 Show them how you intend to dedicate yourself to their goals.